Skip to content

 pass

-Upon hitting the cache, the returned HTTP request headers will include the following indicator:
+After a cache hit, the returned HTTP request header will include the following identifier:

 Text Only